 - Prevention: Identifying strategies to prevent the development of disease or detect disease early for interventions that improve disease course

-There is an existing Masters degree program in Clinical Epidemiology.
+There is an existing Masters degree and PhD program in Clinical Research and Epidemiology.
 This degree can be pursued concomitantly with a Medical Degree.